finnfiddle/d3-v4-grid/README.md

 ### grid.nodeSize([nodeSize])

-If nodeSize is specified, sets the size of an individual node as [x, y].
+If nodeSize is specified, sets the size of an individual node as [width, height].

 If nodeSize is set, returns the current nodeSize.